moulos-lab/better4u/01_genetic_data_analysis_plan/pca_process.md

 nohup sh 1000g2bcf.sh > 1000g2bcf.log &
 ```

+## 4. Prepare a list of common SNPs accross partners

+This steps compiles a list of good quality imputed SNPs from all the partner
+cohorts based on information gathered from each partner for the HRC imputed
+SNPs using a script provided in Appendix I. The creation of this list is
+outlined in the following.

+### List of partners with genetic data:

+Most partners provided joint array data (possibly different platforms) per
+study.
+Some provided imputed data per study and imputed platform.
+Every imputed
+dataset, either joint or per platform, comprising imputed chromosomes 1 to 22
+was treated as a separate set per partner.
+Based on this assumption, for each
+partner we received:

-## 4. Remove any 1000 genomes variants not present in HRC
+## 5. Remove any 1000 genomes variants not present in HRC imputed cohorts

 Firstly, retrieve a list of all the HRC panel variants from [here](#).
 Then for
 each chromosome we produce a list of common variants (should be most of them):